Allen Hurns: Dallas Cowboys

-Hurns' production and effectiveness decreased as he was used very sparingly in the latter half of the season, losing his starting position after the Cowboys traded a 2019 first-round draft choice to the Oakland Raiders in exchange for Amari Cooper on October 22 to take over the number one receiver role and also gave more playing time to rookie Michael Gallup.
+Hurns' production and effectiveness decreased as he was used very sparingly in the latter half of the season, losing his starting position after the Cowboys traded a 2019 first-round draft choice to the Oakland Raiders in exchange for Amari Cooper on October 22 to take over the top receiver role and also gave more playing time to rookie Michael Gallup.
 During a Week 9 28–14 loss to the Tennessee Titans, Hurns had a 23-yard touchdown reception near the end of the first half.
-In the regular-season finale against the Giants, he had a 49-yard reception as the Cowboys narrowly won on the road by a score of 36–35.
+In the regular-season finale against the Giants, he recorded a 49-yard reception during the narrow 36–35 road victory.

 Hurns finished the regular season setting career-lows in receptions with 20 and receiving yards with 295 while tying a career-low in receiving touchdowns with two in 16 games and seven starts.
 The Cowboys finished atop the NFC East with a 10–6 record and qualified for the playoffs as the #4-seed.
-Hurns started in his first playoff game in the Wild Card Round of the playoffs against the Seattle Seahawks, but left the narrow 24–22 victory during the first quarter after suffering an ankle injury from a tackle by safety Bradley McDougald while making a 14-yard reception.
+Hurns started in his first playoff game during the Wild Card Round of the playoffs against the Seattle Seahawks, but left the narrow 24–22 victory in the first quarter after suffering an ankle injury from a tackle by safety Bradley McDougald while making a 14-yard reception.
 Hurns' left foot was turned 90 degrees outward as he laid on the ground and had to be popped back into place by doctors.
 It was later revealed that Hurns suffered a dislocated ankle and a broken fibula, forcing him to miss the rest of the playoffs.
 Hurns was placed on injured reserve on January 8, 2019.

-On July 23, 2019, Hurns was released by the Cowboys due to salary cap reasons, after the team asked him to reduce his salary and he declined.
+On July 23, 2019, Hurns was released by the Cowboys due to salary cap reasons after the team asked him to reduce his salary and he declined.

 Miami Dolphins

 2019 season

 On July 26, 2019, Hurns signed a one-year deal with the Miami Dolphins, his hometown team.

-During a Week 8 27–14 road loss to the Pittsburgh Steelers, he caught his first touchdown of the season on a 12-yard reception from Ryan Fitzpatrick.
+During a Week 8 27–14 road loss to the Pittsburgh Steelers, Hurns caught his first touchdown of the season on a 12-yard reception from Ryan Fitzpatrick.
 In Week 9, Hurns became the team's #2-receiver after rookie Preston Williams suffered a torn ACL.

 On November 16, 2019, Hurns signed a two-year extension with the Dolphins worth $8 million with $3.27 million guaranteed.

-Hurns finished his first season with the Dolphins with 32 receptions for 416 yards and two touchdowns in 14 games and seven starts.
+He finished his first season with the Dolphins with 32 receptions for 416 yards and two touchdowns in 14 games and seven starts.